modenaxe/msk-bone-deformation/README.md

 ## Femoral anteversion

-It is possible to modify the femoral anteversion of a generic model
+It is possible to modify the femoral anteversion of a generic model as in the figure below.
+The typical setting would be:

 ![femoral_anteversion](/images/femoral_anteversion_example.png)

 ## Femoral torsion

+The typical setting would be:

 ![femoral_torsion](/images/femoral_torsion_example.png)

 ## Tibial torsion

+The typical setting would be:

 ![distal_torsion](/images/tibial_torsion_example.png)

+# Future work

+* Upgrade scripts to openSim 4.x.